Top 15+ logistics companies in Germany [2026 update]

 Germany, with its central location in Europe, is a hub for logistics and transportation.
-With a robust infrastructure and a strong economy, it’s no surprise that some of the world’s leading logistics companies call Germany home.
+Get to know 15+ logistics companies in Germany.

 #1 Dachser

-Let’s begin with Dachser.
-It’s a family-owned logistics company that handles road freight, air and sea transport, and contract logistics.
-It’s one of Germany’s top players for organized, high-volume shipping.
-Their network connects local warehouses with international routes in a clean, system-driven way.
+Dachser is a family-owned logistics provider specializing in road freight, air and sea transport, and contract logistics.
+It is renowned for its organized, high-volume shipping and a meticulously managed network that connects local warehouses with international routes.

 #2 UPS